vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 after an instrument change.
 The full Debug build and all 21 CTest targets pass without compiler warnings.

+## Remove export-only intermediates from playback and synth dispatch

+Deleted `SynthCollectionView`: synth dispatch now accepts the existing `SynthExportInput` directly.
+Each caller states its actual inputs and policies, without translating through another nearly identical view and a seven-argument adapter.
+Playback now uses its own request and consumes MIDI/SoundFont results directly, removing the temporary `ExportRequest` and two file-artifact wrappers whose filenames and media types were discarded.

+This removes nine production lines, one input representation, and three unnecessary playback intermediates.
+Canonical performance ownership, paired modulation policy, standalone-bank defaults, and failure diagnostics are preserved.
+The full Debug build and all 21 CTest targets pass without compiler warnings, including playback failure cases, used-instrument filtering, and collection export policy coverage.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual